-ECE lab safety is addressed through a variety of mechanisms: the ECE Department’s Health and Safety Committee, safety training for laboratory staff, the Ontario-wide Workplace Hazardous Materials Information System (WHMIS), standard safety practices for all laboratories, and special safety practices for laboratories with potentially dangerous equipment.
+ECE lab safety is addressed through a variety of mechanisms: the ECE Department’s Health and Safety Co-ordinator, safety training for laboratory staff, the Ontario-wide Workplace Hazardous Materials Information System (WHMIS), standard safety practices for all laboratories, and special safety practices for laboratories with potentially dangerous equipment.

 Safety Training for Laboratory Staff